Covid 19 coronavirus: Gloves off as Scott Morrison slams Victorian Premier Daniel Andrews on road map

 "As I've noted, New South Wales is the gold standard.
 That is where we have to get everybody to ensure that Australia can be open."

-Mr Morrison said the Commonwealth could not step in and take control because it was a matter for the states but he urged Mr Andrews to consider a faster timetable.
+Morrison said the Commonwealth could not step in and take control because it was a matter for the states but he urged Andrews to consider a faster timetable.

 "I see it as a starting point in terms of how this issue will be managed in the weeks and months ahead in Victoria," he said.

-Mr Morrison said officials will be "interrogating" Victoria's modelling and providing "constructive feedback" on the exit plan.
+Morrison said officials would be "interrogating" Victoria's modelling and providing "constructive feedback" on the exit plan.

 "Australia can be open.
-And the plan that we will work on with the states and territories is to get ourselves to that standard so Australia can be open," he said.
+And the plan that we will work on with the states and territories is to get ourselves to that standard so Australia can be open.

 "We will continue to carefully review this plan.
 We're yet still to receive the detailed modelling."

-The Prime Minister repeated his claim – disputed by the Victorian Premier – that NSW would be under lockdown under the plan Mr Andrews had outlined Sydney would be in lockdown.
+The Prime Minister repeated his claim – disputed by the Victorian Premier – that NSW would be under lockdown.

 "What I can't help but be struck by is that, under the thresholds that have been set in that plan, Sydney would be under curfew now.
 Sydney doesn't need to be under curfew now.
-They have a tracing capability that can deal with outbreaks,'' Mr Morrison said.
+They have a tracing capability that can deal with outbreaks."

 The Prime Minister warned while he would consider extra assistance, he wanted Victoria to outline what assistance it was offering to workers to businesses before tipping more money into the state.